LoRa Basics™ Modems: Walk-through

 To see the scanning features in action, open the main menu, tap Demonstrations and then tap Geoloc Demos.

 When the Geoloc Demos menu page displays, only the Wi-Fi scanning demo will be active at first.
 To enable the GNSS demonstration, you must join the Kit to a LoRaWAN network.
-You also need to make sure that the time on the device is synchronized with the network time via the Application Layer Clock Synchronization (ALC Sync) feature.
-This is handled automatically by the EVK, Node-RED Application Server, and the LoRa Cloud Device & Application Services server.
+You also need to make sure that the time on the device is synchronized via the MGS Clock Sync service.
+This is handled automatically by the Kit, Node-RED Application Server, and the LoRa Cloud Modem & Geolocation Services server.

 Figure 4: LoRa Basics Modem-E Evaluation Kit Geolocation Demonstration; No Network Connection

 Figure 5: LoRa Basics Modem-E Evaluation Kit Geolocation Demonstration; Connected To A LoRaWAN Network

-The duration between receiving the JoinAccept message, and the ALC Sync update can range from few seconds to two minutes.
+The duration between receiving the JoinAccept message, and the Clock Sync update can range from few seconds to two minutes.

 To run the scan demo: